Reduced Density Matrices Through Machine Learning: Translation-invariant 1-RDM in a four-band model

-For the four-band model we keep the architecture of \cref{subsec:transformer_arch} but, given the simplicity here, replace the custom Fourier-based bias by a small MLP, following the formulation of \refcite{li2024functionalinterpolationrelativepositions}.
+For the four-band model we keep the architecture of \cref{subsec:transformer_arch} but, given the simplicity here, replace the custom Fourier-based bias by a small MLP, following the formulation of \refcite{Li_2024_FIRE}.
 That is,

 where \(\bsl{x}_{ij}\) represents the relative coordinate between two \(k\)-points in 2D momentum space and $W_1 \in \mathcal{M}_{2 \times d_\mathrm{MLP}}(\mathbb{R})$, $\bsl b_1 \in \mathbb{R}^{d_\mathrm{MLP}}$, $W_2 \in \mathcal{M}_{d_\mathrm{MLP} \times 1}(\mathbb{R})$, $\bsl b_2 \in \mathbb{R}$ are all filled with learnable parameters to be optimized during training, and $d_\mathrm{MLP}$ represents the size of the hidden layer in the MLP. \cref{eq:NN_f_theta} replaces \cref{eq:f_theta} for the bias function in the four-band model.
-Thus, the output of $f_{\theta}$ is a scalar bias (that quantifies how closely related the corresponding $k$-points are), which is then added to the self-attention computation via \cref{eq:scaled_logits}, thereby injecting relative positional information into the NN.
+Thus, the output of $f_{\theta}$ is a scalar bias (that quantifies how closely related the corresponding $\bsl{k}$ points are), which is then added to the self-attention computation via \cref{eq:scaled_logits}, thereby injecting relative positional information into the NN.